 Taking a combined pregnancy multivitamin can help support a healthy, well-balanced diet to make sure you give your body all the nutrition it needs at this crucial time when you’re trying to conceive (TTC).
 If you’re thinking about trying for a baby, did you know that you may be low in B vitamins if you’ve been taking the contraceptive pill for a long time?
-And like many people you might not have the most balanced diet pre-pregnancy, especially if you work hard - and socialise frequently - too
+And like many people you might not have the most balanced diet pre-pregnancy, especially if you work hard - and socialise frequently - too.

 2. Folic Acid Included

-5. The Right Dosage Of Vitamin D
+3. The Right Level Of Vitamin D

 6. The importance of Omega 3 With DHA